Virtual assistant

 Unlike electricity meters and other Modbus devices for which the gateway reads one specific data register at a time, MBus meters systematically return all their registers in a single packet called a telegram.

-This telegram must then be parsed to keep only the values of interest, namely the meter index (the energy or volume register visible on the meter dial).
+This telegram must then be parsed to keep only the values we are interested in, namely the meter index (the energy or volume consumed register visible on the meter dial).

 To obtain the telegram, read the meter via the Configuration Gateway webserver under Meters > MBus > Read MBus Meter